verokim85/NycParks-cli-app/README.md

 # NycParks

-With this gem you will be able to obtain a list of parks in each borough.
-In addition, you will be able to obtain further information about each park such as the name, address, borough and park information.
+With this gem, you can access a parks name, address, borough and info by:
+1) Entering a borough in NYC.
+   (This will return a list of parks)
+2) Choose and enter the name of a specific park that you want more info on.
+   (This will return the above info.)

 ## Installation